evgeniums/evgo/README.md

-# go-utils
+# evgo

-Various types and functions to be used in Go programs.
+Framework for building API services in Go using either gRPC or REST API transport.